Eurith D. Rivers: Career

 Upon his election, Rivers named Ku Klux Klan Imperial Wizard Hiram Wesley Evans as a member of his staff.

 When Arthur Perry and Arthur Mack, two black men, faced rushed death sentences by an all-white jury for alleged murder, attorney and future Supreme Court justice Thurgood Marshall requested Rivers to grant due process to the defendants.
 Rivers issued a cold reply: "Prison commission has no record of matter you mentioned in your wire of yesterday."

 In 1938, rumors circulated that Franklin D. Roosevelt would endorse Rivers for United States Senate to oppose Walter F. George, who had opposed the president's Judicial Procedures Reform Bill of 1937, commonly known as the court-packing plan.
 Roosevelt's advisers warned him of Rivers' KKK connections, and the Georgia governor opted for re-election instead of seeking the Senate seat.

 After Rivers' re-election in 1938, he ran into problems financing many of his improvement programs.
 Although the budget was reduced by 25 percent, he was able to convince the legislature to create the Georgia Housing Authority and obtain federal funds to build public housing.
 During Rivers' second term, there were political scandals and charges of corruption.
 Many of Rivers' appointees and staff members were charged with corrupt practices, and the charges reflected poorly on the governor.
+Rivers himself was criminally charged with corruption and embezzlement, related to the sale of pardons, in 1942.
+At trial, the jury deadlocked, and Rivers was not retried.

 In 1939, Rivers proclaimed a state holiday for the December premiere of the film Gone With the Wind.

 Rivers sought the governorship again in 1946 but finished a distant third behind Eugene Talmadge and James V. Carmichael in the Democratic primary.